-Katya Fishman, ID
+Katya Fishman, OR

 Katya has experience engaging with multiple aspects of the writing process.
 After graduating from Sarah Lawrence College, she became a writer, thought partner, research assistant, interviewer, editor, and ghostwriter for multiple published books and monthly newsletters.
 After writing curriculum at a private school she co-founded in her hometown of Boise, Idaho, she moved to Aspen, Colorado to be a freelance journalist for The Aspen Daily News.
 While there, she was hired to write her first memoir project, and fell in love with helping people share their stories with the world.
 In addition to running her own business, EndeavorInk, she works as a systems consultant and project manager for multiple clients.